How Do I Choose My First Fly Rod?

-Can I Use My Trout Fly Rod to Catch Other Types of Fish?
+Can I Use My Trout Fly Rod To Catch Other Types Of Fish?

 To answer this question, let’s assume we're talking about a 9’, 6WT fly rod used for trout.
 Many types of other fish live in trout waters.
 Most commonly, there are whitefish, suckers, and chub.
 Each have a size close to a trout and eat the same food sources.

-Do I Need a Large-Arbor Fly Fishing Reel?
+Do I Need A Large-Arbor Fly Fishing Reel?

 When it comes to the essential gear for fly fishing, there’s your rod, your line, your leader, your fly, and, of course, your reel.
 While you may think of a fly reel as something that just holds your line, the truth is also helps you cast and land fish.